lugenx/ecohabit/README.md

 - Running Backend Node JS Application:

-  - Change the directory to server folder using terminal command: cd server
+  - Change the directory to server folder using terminal command: `cd server`
+  - In the server directory, create an .env file and copy the content from .env.example into the new .env file.
   - In the server directory, you can run:

   ##### `npm install`